vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

           fullClientLogs:
             enabled: true
             throttle: HIGH
-            duration: 30
           logAllHeaders: true

 The `throttle` will be in effect only when `enabled` is set to `true`.
 The possible values of `throttle` are DISABLED (0), LOW (50), MEDIUM (30) and HIGH (10).

-AKO sets the duration of logging the non-significant logs to infinity by default. `duration` field can be used to modify the duration for which the system should capture non-significant logs, measured in minutes.
+The AKO sets the duration of logging the non-significant logs to infinity by default.
+It is the responsibility of the user to disable the non-significant logs when it is no longer required.

 #### Configure TCP Settings